DanielleMStevens/Mining_Known_MAMPs/Methods.md

     esl-reformat fasta CSD_alignment.stk > reformat_CSD_hits.fasta

     ```

+When we combine these data together, it reveals a clear strategy of which CSPs are related to each other.
+We can then cross-reference these groups by using all-by-all blastp search.

 ## Determining Core genes to assess selection of MAMP-endcoded genes compared to other conserved genes